Quantum Error Correction Scheme for Fully Correlated Noise: Conclusion and further research

+The datasets generated during and/or analysed during the current study are available in the GitHub repository \texttt{https://github.com/dcpelejo/QECC}.
 We acknowledge the use of IBM Quantum services for this work.
 The views expressed are those of the authors, and do not reflect the official policy or position of IBM or the IBM Quantum team.

 We thank Wenxuan Ding, Mikio Nakahara, Yiu-Tung Poon, and Yiyang Zhang for some discussion.
+We also thank the referee for many helpful suggestions.

 CK Li is an affiliate member of the Institute for Quantum Computing.
 His research was supported by the Simons Foundation Grant 851334.